linkedweb/django_react_deployment/README.md

     cat ~/.ssh/id_rsa_do.pub

--   Then you want to copy the output
+-   Then you want to copy the output so you can use it later
 -   Back in digitalocean, you'll have authentication options
 -   Click **New SSH Key**, then paste in your ssh key you copied from **id_rsa_do.pub**, make sure you didn't copy from **id_rsa_do**
 -   Then the last thing to do is set the hostname, add backups if you want, and then you're done
 -   You can also later change the hostname in your server if you mess this up with: sudo hostnamectl set-hostname your-new-hostname
 -   You can also edit the droplet name easily if you mess this up as well

-Now that your server is ready, now we have to log into it
+Now that your server is ready, we have to log into it

 ### Log into your server